7 Essential Tips for Vacationing With Other Families

 Everyone parents differently.
-To vacation together, it’s important to discuss each family's rules and style before you leave on vacation.
+To vacation together successfully, it’s important to discuss each family's rules and style before you leave.
 On our first trip together, my friend and I discovered that we knew very little about each other’s parenting styles, even though we spoke on the phone daily.
-It took some adjustments and flexibility on all of our parts.
-Rules about bedtimes and sugary snacks had to be bent a little so that everyone could enjoy the vacation.
+It took some adjustments and flexibility on all of our parts to find common ground and compromise; rules about bedtimes and sugary snacks had to be bent a little so that everyone could enjoy the vacation.

 Be honest about what your family’s vacation goals are.
-Do you like to sightsee or predominately sit on the beach all day?
-Do you prefer to cook at home or go to restaurants for every meal?
+Do you prefer to sightsee or mostly sit on the beach?
+Do you enjoy cooking at home or usually go out for every meal?
 Don't assume that you have the same idea about what it means to be on vacation.
-Be upfront before you start planning to go away together.
+Be up-front and honest before you start planning to go away together.
 Again, it's all about compromise.
-And if you find that you don’t share a lot of common vacation interests, it might be wise to reconsider...
+And if you find that you don’t share a lot of common vacation interests with this particular friend and their family, it might be wise to reconsider.

-When you're sharing a living space, you gotta be considerate of others.
+When you're sharing a living space, you have to be considerate of others.
 Be quiet in the morning if others are sleeping.
 Don’t leave clothes in common areas or dishes in the sink.
 If you are making a meal or going on a coffee run, ask if anyone else wants something.
-These little things can make a huge difference to your collective vacation experience.
+These little things can make a huge difference in your collective vacation experience.

-We realized quickly that first summer that traveling with families is not relaxing like a pre-kids vacation.
-Renting a beach house meant we still had the same chores as we did at home (only with different scenery and a lot more sand to sweep up).
-The following summer, we decided to bring a sitter to help with the kids and allow us to have a few grown-up nights out.
-If you can't hire help, consider taking turns with each other's’ kids so all the adults get some downtime.
+That first summer, we realized quickly that traveling with families is not relaxing like our pre-kids vacations were.
+Renting a beach house also meant we still had the same chores as we did at home, only with different scenery and a lot more sand to sweep up.
+So, the following summer, we decided to bring along a sitter to help with the kids — and allow us to have a few grown-up nights out.
+If you can't hire help, consider taking turns with each other's kids so that all the adults get some downtime.

 Make sure everyone is on the same page about the vacation budget.
-Will you split meals and groceries evenly or allocate?
+Will you split meals and groceries evenly, or will you allocate?
 Whatever you decide is fine as long as everyone knows what to expect in advance.

 Things can go wrong on vacation, and you need to pack a positive attitude.
-One year, it rained for five out of the seven days we were at the beach.
-There was not much to do.
-Everyone was getting cranky and stir-crazy cooped up in the house.
-Rather than continue to complain, we really had to dig deep to come up with activities.
-So we completed a 1,000-piece puzzle, went to the arcade and power-walked in a torrential downpour (after which we ate the most delicious pizza ever.)
-On paper, it was one of the worst vacations we have ever been on, and yet we all still talk about that trip.
-It turns out you don't need sunshine to create incredible memories.
+One year, it rained for five of the seven days we were at the beach.
+Let's just say there was not much to do; everyone was getting cranky and stir-crazy cooped up in the house.
+Rather than continuing to complain, we really had to dig deep to come up with activities.
+We completed a 1,000-piece puzzle, went to the arcade and power-walked in a torrential downpour (after which we ate the most delicious pizza ever).
+On paper, it was one of the worst vacations we have ever been on, and yet we all still talk about that trip fondly.
+It turns out you don't need sunshine to create memories.